jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/frontend/charts.md

 - `disableExpandable` boolean: when selected, the functionality to open the chart in a larger modal is disabled (optional)
 - `disablePieChartSwitch` boolean: when selected, the functionality to switch to a pie chart is disabled (optional)
 - `disableDownload` boolean: when selected, the functionality to download the chart is disabled (optional)
+- `disableSorting` boolean: when selected, sorting button is hidden in the chart full size modal (optional)

 ## Data